tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 title: "The International 2023: A Practical Guide to All 20 Teams"
 date: "2023-10-05 11:45"
 summary:    The bare minimum information you need to know before talking to a Dota player this October.
-feature-img: "img/ti11teams/ti11header.jpg"
+feature-img: "img/ti12teams/ti12header.jpg"
 flags: true
 ---

-### Or to be more accurate, the *Road* to the International 2023
+### Sorry, it's actually a Practical Guide to the *Road* to the International 2023

-With the weird TI format this year I couldn't decide when to finish this article.
-I was originally going to release it once my part of the broadcast began after group stage, but then I realized I'd be 4 teams lighter.
-Let's get started.
+The what?

+The *Road*, my friend.
+The *Road*.

 ---